xword/java-npm-gradle-integration-example/README.md

 ## What about tests?

+The Java tests are handled in standard way byt the java plugin, no changes here.

 In order to run JavaScript tests during the Gradle build we need to create a task that would execute `npm run test` command.

 Here it's important to make sure the process started by such task exits with a proper status code, i.e. `0` for success